Kotan (village): Description

-Unlike other hunter gatherers, who did not settle in one place at any given time, the Ainu were highly dependent on fishing, therefore they settled by places that had good fishing (like river estuaries) and built settlements there, though depending on the season the Ainu would move to a new fishing spot.
+Unlike other hunter-gatherers, who did not settle in one place at any given time, the Ainu were highly dependent on fishing.
+Therefore, they settled in places that had good fishing, like estuaries, and built settlements there, although depending on the season, the Ainu would move to a new fishing spot.
 For example, if the salmon spawning grounds differed along the same stretch of river, the Ainu would migrate along with the ground, leading to kotans being built at intervals of about 5 to 7 kilometers.

-Average kotans were rather small and not very populous.
+Average kotans were rather small and sparsely populated.
 A kotan can be made up of around five to seven houses, though there were larger settlements of ten or more.
 More than 20 households generally was the result of the forced Ainu labor mobilization under the place-contract system (場所請負制) established by the Matsumae clan during the Edo period, which cannot be called a traditional-style kotan anymore.
-In 1856, Takeshirō Matsuura (an explorer in Hokkaido) reported the statistical kotan was inhabited by 10 families and 47 people in total.
+In 1856, Takeshirō Matsuura, an explorer in Hokkaido, reported the statistical kotan was inhabited by 10 families and 47 people in total.

 Kitakotan, a Sakhalin Ainu village off of the coast of Okinoshima.

 A kotan generally consisted of cise (thatched-roof houses), hepereset (cages for keeping young bears usually for the iomante ceremony), an ashinru and/or menokol (lavatories for the males and females respectively), a pui (stilt warehouse for storing food), and various drying racks for wild plants, fish, and animal skins.
-There is usually an nusasan (altar) dedicated to the Inau god as well.
-In later years, chashis (Ainu fortifications) can be found around Ainu settlements.
+There is usually an nusasan (altar) dedicated to inaw for the kamuy (gods) as well.
+In later years, chashis (fortifications) can be found around Ainu settlements.

 There was a common ground near the kotans called the iwolo, where kotan residents were free to cut down trees, hunt, fish, and forage for wild plants and cultivate them.
-Adjacent kotans were invited to share the hunting grounds, conduct the iomante ceremony together, and most often having one chief for several kotan.
+Adjacent kotans were invited to share the hunting grounds, conduct the iomante ceremony together, and most often had one chief for several kotans.
 Such a collection of friendly kotan are called ekasi itokpa.